 A Federal Regulation went into effect May 1, 1995, which requires operators of all boats to have at least one wearable life jacket or personal flotation device for each person aboard.
-In addition, boats 16 feet and over must have a (Type IV) throwable device on board.
+In addition, boats 16 feet and over must have a U.S. Coast Guard approved throwable device on board.
 Under the new regulation a throwable PFD (Type IV) will no longer qualify as a life jacket on boats less than 16 feet.
 PFD requirements remain unchanged on boats 16 feet and over.
-A person shall not operate a personal watercraft (PWC) unless each person on board or being towed behind is wearing a Type I, Type II, or Type III personal flotation device approved by the United States Coast Guard.
+A person shall not operate a personal watercraft (PWC) unless each person on board or being towed behind is wearing a personal flotation device approved by the United States Coast Guard.
 Any vessel with an enclosed fuel tank must have a fire extinguisher on board.

 Section 59-21-31 of the Mississippi Code which prohibits the removal or alteration of awarded numbers or identification numbers affixed to vessels, boats, outboard motors, and trailers has been amended.
 Additional language added to this section provides that no person may buy, sell or possess a vessel, boat, outboard motor, or trailer, on which any awarded number or identification number has been removed or altered.